Street ads: What gives you the right? - Honi Soit

 The part of this contract that I find most affronting is the standalone advertisement screens.
 Located on former payphone sites across the city are what the council describes as “160 sleek new communication pylons… replacing screens that were formerly placed on large Telstra payphones.”
 I disagree that the former presence of a payphone is justification for an 86 inch LED screen in the middle of a footpath.
 Their presence stands in stark contrast with the growing pedestrianisation of the CBD driven by Lord Mayor Clover Moore.

 One side of these communications pylons display information from the City of Sydney, directing residents to information regarding cycle paths, upcoming events, and the Country they are located on.
 However, the ratio of advertisements to public service information is severely disproportionate, as I can safely say that across Sydney I’ve seen more ads for Prada or Stan Originals than public information.
-One side of these pylons are reserved for City of Sydney messaging, with the other side for advertisers.
+One side of these pylons are reserved for City of Sydney messaging, with the other side (as well as both sides of every bus stop) reserved for advertisers.
 The council is able to purchase extra space on this side.
 As each screen across the city displays different messaging depending on time and location, it is difficult to pin down the exact ratio.

 This feature is the true functionality of these screens.
 QMS Media screens are “powered by intelligent data sets that connect brands to the right consumers — at the right time”.
 Despite the absence of cameras or facial recognition, according to the Sydney Morning Herald, they do consider information such as GPS, audience profiling, weather data, and Visa spending.
 The functionality of this new street furniture is not to foster a better rested or informed public, but one more effectively marketed to.